raindrum/exhibiter/README.md

 # Installation

 Exhibiter requires Python 3.8 or higher to run.
-[Here is the link to install it](https://www.python.org/downloads/), if needed. **If you use Windows**, make sure to choose the installer options to add Python to your PATH, and to disable Windows' 260-character path limit.
+[Here is the link to install it](https://www.python.org/downloads/), if needed.
+If you use Windows, make sure to choose the installer options to add Python to your PATH, and to disable Windows' 260-character path limit.

 Once you have Python, you can install the program from a command prompt.
 On Windows, that's the `cmd` application; on MacOS it's `Terminal`.
 Run the following command: